SamirTalwar/monospacedmonologues.com/content/posts/2016-03-22--making-a-calculator-with-bash-and-sed.md

     3 * apple_price
     51

 Unfortunately, we can't do the same with functions.
-My [triangular number][Triangular number] function works fine in the shell itself but can't be used as part of an arithmetic expression:
+My [triangular number][triangular number] function works fine in the shell itself but can't be used as part of an arithmetic expression:

     $ $ function triangular { echo $(($1 * ($1 + 1) / 2)); }
     $ triangular 4